Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Discussion and Conclusion

-A clear performance and hydrodynamic dependence on assigned cluster is observed, despite the relatively low freestream turbulence intensity of 1.8-2.1\%.
+A clear performance and hydrodynamic dependence on assigned cluster is observed, despite the freestream turbulence intensity of 1.8-2.1\%, which is relatively low in comparison to field conditions \cite{thomson2012}.
 That said, the differences in time-averaged performance between clusters are small (1-3\% relative to the time-average of all data).
 Therefore, for these conditions, phase-averaging flow fields and performance is an effective way to investigate general trends.
 This work demonstrates that clustering is useful for more nuanced analyses that seek to understand the connections between observed flow fields and turbine performance.
 In field settings or laboratory conditions with higher turbulence, or the use of torque control, cycle-specific tip-speed ratios could be perturbed further from the phase-average.
 For such conditions, performance and hydrodynamic variability may increase, making a cluster-specific analysis a more necessary alternative to phase-averaging.
-Additionally, the performance dependency on cluster points to the potential extension of this work to developing probabilistic reduced-order models for prediction and control.
+Further, the specific mechanisms underlying cycle-to-cycle variability may change for different inflow conditions (e.g., Reynolds number), turbine geometry, and kinematics, as well as for other non-turbine systems experiencing dynamic stall.

 We must note that, in future studies, it would be important to consider the number of clusters as a free parameter.
 Here, two clusters proved appropriate, but this may not be optimal for all cases.
 For the current data set, two clusters produce unique phase-averaged weighted activation profiles in the principle component analysis.
 While we utilize clusters based on the flow fields, PIV data collection is time intensive and generally confined to laboratory settings.
-Investigating the benefits of clustering on the basis of performance could be a direction for future research.
+Investigating the benefits of clustering on the basis of performance or distributed loads could be a direction for future research.